-Are you interested in learning about VoIP number porting?
-If so, this article will shed some light on the process to ensure you understand how to port your phone number, and how simple it is to get done.
+Are you interested in learning about VoIP or toll free number porting?
+If so, this article will take you through the process to ensure you understand how to port your phone number.
+We will also cover other related topics about the number porting process.

 Porting your phone number means taking your current number from your initial provider and transferring it to another provider.